akneelanjan/Gannak-Jantra/README.md

 I have also uploaded the screenshots of a typical run of the program.

-##### Also, I have uploaded my previous projects of a Web Calculator and my-made website of my favourite club Liverpool in VBScript.
+##### Also, I have uploaded my previous projects of a Web Calculator in VBScript and my-made website of my favourite club Liverpool in HTML/CSS.